 To sign-up for any OP course, come by the Outdoor Programs Base Camp located in the Student Recreation Center.
 Payment by cash or check is required and courses are filled on a first-come, first-serve basis.
-Sign up for a trip before Wednesday at 10pm the week of the trip's departure and get the posted rate.
+Sign up for a trip before Wednesday at 10:00 p.m. the week of the trip's departure and get the posted rate.
 After that, the rate goes up $5 for a day trip, $10 for an overnight.
-Registration for that weekend's trips close on Fridays at noon.
+Registration for that weekend's trips close at noon on Friday.

 I don't have much experience.
 Will I be able to participate in an Outdoor Programs course?

-Many of Outdoor Program's courses are designed for the beginner.
-We will provide you with all of the technical gear, food, and most importantly, we will teach you everything you need to know!
+Many of Outdoor Program's courses are designed for beginners.
+We will provide you with all of the technical gear, food, and most importantly, guidance for everything you need to know!
 The Outing Center Staff can answer many of your questions regarding the various courses and help you to find the most appropriate course.

 How much will an Outdoor Programs course cost?